Meredith Alberta Palmer

 Cornell Presidential Postdoctoral Fellow

-Meredith Palmer is a postdoctoral associate in the Department of Science & Technology Studies at Cornell where she is hosted by Professor Suman Seth.
+Meredith Palmer is a postdoctoral associate in the Department of Science & Technology Studies at Cornell where she is hosted by Professor Suman Seth and is also hosted by Dr. Jolene Rickard through the American Indian and Indigenous Studies Program.
 Meredith's postdoctoral work explores notions of consent and refusal in the biomedical context from and Indigenous feminist and Haudenosaunee perspectives, and will construct a critical understanding of the historic conditions of possibility that have given rise to Indigenous data sovereignty initiatives.
 She received her PhD in Geography from UC Berkeley in 2020, and MPH from UC Berkeley's School of Public Health in 2015.
 Meredith received her BS from Cornell University, in Development Sociology.

 - Technologies and techniques of occupation